tradingview/lightweight-charts/website/docs/price-scale.md

 If you want to change `left` price scale, you need to use [`leftPriceScale`](/api/interfaces/ChartOptions#leftpricescale) option, to change `right` price scale use [`rightPriceScale`](/api/interfaces/ChartOptions#rightrricescale), to change default options for an overlay price scale use [`overlayPriceScales`](/api/interfaces/ChartOptions#overlaypricescales) option.

-Alternatively, you can use [`IChartApi.priceScale`](/api/interfaces/IChartApi#pricescale) method to get an API object of any price scale or [`ISeriesApi.priceScale`](/api/interfaces/ISeriesApi#pricescale) to get an API object of series' price scale (a price scale where the series is attached to).
+Alternatively, you can use [`IChartApi.priceScale`](/api/interfaces/IChartApi#pricescale) method to get an API object of any price scale or [`ISeriesApi.priceScale`](/api/interfaces/ISeriesApi#pricescale) to get an API object of series' price scale (the price scale that the series is attached to).

 ## Creating a price scale